Home

 Details of the National Committee are available here.

-DARIAH-IE’s 2025 activities include:
+DARIAH-IE’s 2026 activities include:

-Landscape Review – revisiting and revising 2022’s AHRC/IRC-funded project Landscape of Digital Humanities in Ireland
+Landscape Review – revisiting and revising 2022’s AHRC/IRC-funded project Landscape of Digital Humanities in Ireland and situating the Irish landscape in the context of European Research infrastructures, initiatives and projects.

 Online Events – webinars tailored to the needs of the Irish community including Introduction to DARIAH-CAMPUS and Introduction to Social Sciences and Humanities Open Marketplace (SSHOMP)